 What is Your Scenario?

 A single scenario usually does not apply to all the entities in a Master Data Hub.
-Scenario is not dictated by the hub structure or style, but derive from the business requirements for every entity or group of entities.
+The scenario is not dictated by the hub structure or style but derives from the business requirements for every entity or group of entities.
 For example: